-- 5 Connect a network cable to the ETHERNET 10BASET connector on the back of your MultiVOIP. - If you are connecting a station device (e.g., analog telephone, fax machine, or Key Telephone System (KTS) to your MultiVOIP, connect one end of an RJ11 phone cord to the Voice/Fax Channel 1 FSX connector on the back of the MultiVOIP and the other end to the station device.
+- 5. Connect a network cable to the ETHERNET 10BASE-T connector on the back of your MultiVOIP. - If you are connecting a station device such as an analog telephone, a fax machine, or a Key Telephone System (KTS) to your MultiVOIP, connect one end of an RJ11 phone cord to the Voice/Fax Channel 1 FSX connector on the back of the MultiVOIP and the other end to the station device.